RedisLabs/redislabs-docs/content/rs/release-notes/legacy-release-notes/redis-enterprise-5.md

 [Learn more about the Cluster API implementation]({{< relref "/rs/concepts/data-access/oss-cluster-api.md" >}}).

-### Geo-Distributed Active-Active Conflict-free Replicated Databases (CRDB) {#geodistributed-activeactive-conflictfree-replicated-databases-crdb}
+### Geo-distributed Active-Active conflict-free replicated databases (CRDB) {#geodistributed-activeactive-conflictfree-replicated-databases-crdb}

 Developing globally distributed applications can be challenging, as developers have to think about race conditions and complex combinations